Call us 203-307-5500

 If your child lies quietly in bed, talks to themselves, or plays calmly during what should be naptime, their body may no longer need that midday sleep.
 An occasional naptime protest is normal, but when it happens day after day for two or more weeks, pay attention.

-This is the most telling sign, and one we explore in depth in our guide on why your toddler takes so long to fall asleep.
+This is the most telling sign.
 When a child naps at their usual time but then cannot fall asleep at bedtime until 9 or 10 PM, the nap may be giving them more daytime sleep than they need.
 Their total sleep stays the same; it just needs to shift to nighttime hours.

 3. They Stay Happy and Alert Without a Nap